0jc1/0jc1.github.io/_posts/2025-04-29-why-llms-wont-replace-swe.md

 ![2b065bd2615efdcf86e6737bcf6ad605a8fe187a-610x544](https://github.com/user-attachments/assets/8a8b5852-f061-4076-bc67-84bcd01d97d9)

 Retrieval-Augmented Generation (RAG) helps fix this by allowing information to be retrieved from data sources.
 But LLMs still struggle to autonomously solve tasks with long inferential distances, such as beating a video game or writing a big piece of software.
 For example, AI agents like Claude 3.7 playing Pokémon frequently get stuck in a loop or fails to adapt to edge cases; it’s not even comparable to a human player.
+The reason why is because LLMs have a weak working memory or temporal reference.
+LLMs can’t remember past decisions, keep track of the goal, or update goals dynamically.
+It’s possible to use an AI agent to keep it on task or use documents for explicit goal planning.

 EDIT: Anthropic recently introduced the next generation of Claude models.
 Claude Opus 4 is the world’s best coding model, with sustained performance on complex, long-running tasks and agent workflows.
 It still has the same token limit of 200k.